 It can be really difficult to know what to do if your child is ill, even more so in this situation.
 The NHS has put together this useful guidance to help you if you think your child might need to see a doctor during the pandemic.

 What can I do to protect myself?

+Your health, safety and wellbeing, that of our patients, communities and staff across our organisation remains our absolute priority.
 You can help prevent the spread of germs and infection by following PHE advice:

 - Always carry tissues with you and use them to catch your cough or sneeze.
 Then bin the tissue and wash your hands.
 If you don't have a tissue use your sleeve, not your hands.

 - Wash your hands often with soap and water, especially after using public transport, and when you get home or into work.

 - Use hand sanitiser gel if soap and water are not available.